ruslansavchuk/kubernetes-the-hard-way/docs/05-apiserver.md

 hello-world   0/1     Pending   0          29s
 ```

-As expected we received pod in pending state, because we have now kubelet configured to run pods created in API server.
+As expected we received the pod in a pending state, because we have now kubelet configured to run pods created in API server.

-To ensure we can check it
+We can veryfy that by running
 ```bash
 kubectl get nodes
 ```